edsu/inkdroid.org/_posts/2021-02-11-derelict-wind.md

 - archive
 ---

-The Trump impeachment is underway.
+The second Trump impeachment is underway.
 As expected the tweets-seen-by-millions-that-are-no-longer-available are being used as exhibits.
 For example here is one I saw in [this NYTimes article](https://www.nytimes.com/2021/02/10/us/politics/trump-impeachment-takeaways-day-2.html).

 <a href="https://www.nytimes.com/2021/02/10/us/politics/trump-impeachment-takeaways-day-2.html">